delcypher/lc/README.txt

 coning.gnu - This is a GNUplot script to show the output of the sim-state program on the file defined by the variable CONING_FILE.
 It plots "Acceptance angle" aginst monte carlo step. energy.gnu - This is a GNUplot script to show the output of the sim-state program on the file defined by the variable ENERGY_FILE.
-It plots "Free Energy" against monte carlo step. energy-den-colour-map.gnu - This is a GNUplot script to show the output of the en-den-plot program in GNUplot's interactive mode. ildump.gnu - This is a GNUplot script to show the output of Lattice::indexedNDump() in GNUplot's interactive mode. ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. path.sh - This is a bash shell script to add the build directory to the PATH variable so you can run the executables from any directory.
-To use it run ``source path.sh'' . tests.sh - This is a script to automatically build and execute test harnesses in the make file. view-state.sh - This script allows a binary state file to quickly viewed by automating the calling of ildump.gnu
+It plots "Free Energy" against monte carlo step. energy-den-colour-map.gnu - This is a GNUplot script to show the output of the en-den-plot program in GNUplot's interactive mode. energy-den-3d.gnu - This is a GNUplot script to show the output of the en-den-plot program in a 3D plot in GNUplot's interactive mode. ildump.gnu - This is a GNUplot script to show the output of Lattice::indexedNDump() in GNUplot's interactive mode. ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. path.sh - This is a bash shell script to add the build directory to the PATH variable so you can run the executables from any directory.
+To use it run ``source path.sh'' . tests.sh - This is a script to automatically build and execute test harnesses in the make file. view-state.sh - This script allows a binary state file to quickly viewed by automating the calling of ildump.gnu view-energy-density-colour-map.sh - This allows a binary state file to be quickly opened and an energy density colour displayed. view-energy-density-3d.sh - This allows a binary state file to be quickly opened and a 3D energy density plot to be displayed.

 TEST HARNESSES:
 The test harnesses are a collection of small programs meant to test various things (e.g. Comparing analytical solutions to computer calculated values) that